 Does Travel Outside the U.S. Affect the Naturalization Process?

-If you dream of becoming a U.S. citizen someday, you might want to take an extra precaution when it comes to your stay outside the United States.
+If you dream of becoming a U.S. citizen someday, you might want to take extra precautions when it comes to your stay outside the United States.
 According to the USCIS, “absences from the U.S. of six months or more may disrupt the continuous residency required for naturalization.”

 During your naturalization process, you will be asked to disclose all trips taken outside the United States for the five years preceding the citizenship application.
 If you are found to have stayed abroad for more than a period of six months, this may affect your chances of citizenship eligibility.
 However, for those who must unavoidably stay abroad for a long period, there is a provision in the N-470 Application to Preserve Residence for Naturalization Process.